 Craw taught at LSU for three decades and helped chair the music department in the 1970's.
 He retired at the end of that decade.
-He and his wife, Frances Ellen (Bartlett), were residing in California when he died at age 85.
+He and his wife, Frances Ellen (Bartlett), were residing in St. Helena, California, when he died on April 8, 2003, at age 85.

 Sources: H. Allen Craw Curriculum Vita; La Sierra College Bulletin Description, 1961-62; Loma Linda University (La Sierra Campus) Music Department news release about his work being included in Groves, unknown date; 1930 U.S. Federal Census; Social Security Death Index; Obituary for Howard A. Craw, Sr., Lake Union Herald, 8 March 1960, 12; U.S. World War II Army Enlistment Records, 1938-1946.